cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 * The `push_back()` member function of `vector` is used to make `i` the new last element, this "grows" the container automatically as needed.

-* The *Standard Libary algorithm* `std::sort()` gets all of the information about the `vector` that it needs in order to operate from the two iterators provided as parameters.
-(It can be relied upon to be an efficient algorithm, probably performing better than any hand-written code.)
+* The Standard Libary *algorithm* `std::sort()` gets all of the information about the `vector` that it needs in order to operate from the two iterators provided as parameters.
+(It can be relied upon to be an efficient algorithm, probably performing better than hand-written code&mdash;there is no need or advantage of using C's `qsort()`.)

 * Instead of a traditional or range-for loop, a second algorithm `std::copy()` is used.
 As might be guessed this copies everything from the first iterator up to, but not including, the second iterator to its third parameter, which is actually an *output iterator*.
 There is no "magic" involved, all you need to understand is that a `std::output_iterator` *object* takes a single type of its output between triangular brackets (here it is `int`) and the output stream and optional delimiter are specified as parameters.
 (This is boilerplate code that can be reused in your own programs, possibly with different types and delimiters.)